I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_context_state.md

 } WWAN_CONTEXT_STATE, *PWWAN_CONTEXT_STATE;
 ````

-## -struct-fields
+## Members

-### -field uNwError
+            `ActivationState`

+            The current activation state of the device.

+            `ConnectionId`

+            The MB Service specifies a value for this member at the time of the connect request by using
+     OID_WWAN_CONNECT.
+Miniport drivers must copy this value and use it when they notify the MB Service on
+     subsequent connection state changes.

+            `IPType`

+            A value from the WWAN_IP_TYPE enumeration that specifies the type of IP.

+            `uNwError`

             A network-specific error.
 The following table shows the connection failure values as documented in
      the
      <i>3GPP TS 24.008 Specification</i>.